 '''

 // Access the library

 const jms = require("lightstreamer-jms-node-client");

 // Open a session against Lightstreamer JMS Extender, create a Topic Connection and connect to

 the JMS broker

 jms.TopicConnectionFactory.createTopicConnection("http://localhost:8080/", "ActiveMQ", null,

 null, {

 ...

 }

 '''

-JMS Features
+JMS Features for JavaScript SDKs

 While remaining consistent with the structure of the JMS API, only a subset of specific class and instance methods are implemented.
-You should check for the availability of a specific API on the API Reference Docs before counting on it.
+You should check for the availability of a specific API on the API reference before counting on it.